 The Mmabatho Palms is the premier hotel in Mafikeng, or 'Mahikeng' as it's now officially called.
-The service and food are both very good.
+The service and food are both excellent.
 We have been staying at this hotel nearly every year since 2005.

-The food and service did take a dip in 2013 but we are pleased to say that both are up again after our 2015/2016 stays.
+The food and service did take a dip in 2013 but we are pleased to say that both are up again after our most recent stays, from 2015 to date.

 It is a true oasis, situated just outside the city center of Mahikeng.